AthanasiosPapazoglou/MacroCal/README.md

 ## Contact

-If you have any questions, feel free to contact us at support@macrocal.com.
+If you have any questions, feel free to contact us